How A Top Enterprise Sales Rep at Shopify Uses Account-Based Selling

 - If you have a weak relationship –– start building rapport!
 If you have a stronger relationship, start having direct conversations.
 If they’re being more open with you, leverage additional information to help them make a buying decision.

-JK: What’s in your sales stack?
+Nudge: What’s in your sales stack?

 - Google Inbox – for email and notifications

 - Nudge.ai + Nudge.ai for Gmail – accounts-based selling, actionable insights, relationship strength

 - LinkedIn Sales Navigator – prospecting and InMails